 Social Media is an Attraction Management tools for Political Parties

 In the technology-driven world, social media has become the most important medium to connect people from near as well as remote areas-even beyond the boundaries.
-The social networking sites like facebook, twitter, whatsapp, etc. have proven to be the best means of communication.
-People vastly use these networking sites to communicate with their friends, family members, relatives etc. A majority of the Indian people is witnessing efficient uses of these social media sites for personal, business and political issues.
+Social networking sites like facebook, twitter, Whatsapp, etc. have proven to be the best means of communication.
+People vastly use these networking sites to communicate with their friends, family members, relatives, etc. A majority of the Indian people is witnessing efficient uses of these social media sites for personal, business and political issues.
 The importance of social media can be seen everywhere.
-Over few years, the use of the social media sites has influenced Indian Politics too.
-Marketing managers of political parties take the social media sites as the best marketing and attraction management tool now-a-days.
+Over a few years, the use of social media sites has influenced Indian Politics too.
+Marketing managers of political parties take social media sites as the best marketing and attraction management tool nowadays.

 Social Media And The Involvement Of Political Parties